A note on sub-orthogonal lattices: Suborthogonal sequences

-In general, we want to build code with many points and as we increase the amount of points the lattice come on, unless of equivalence, a similar lattice to a previously chosen.
-This motivates the following construction:
+We want to build codes with a large number of the points.
+And we observe that as we want to increase the number of points we must increase the determinant of the matrix of the dual lattice.